bachelor-2014/report/v2/software.md

 <!-- (or how we support modularity) -->
 The software core spawns from the Splotbot class, which was given the name before the robot became EvoBot.
-The Splotbot class constructs all the components from the configuration file.
+The Splotbot class constructs all the software components from the configuration file.
 All of the components are then instructed to register all of their actions in the action list.
-The action list is later used to call of the different component actions.
+The action list is later used to call the different component actions.
 Currently the EvoBot has five available components each with different functionality and hardware
 requirements:

 <!-- Current components -->
 - **Camera** handles video recording, image grabbing, and droplet tracking.
 - **XYAxes** is used to control a set of two axes on the robot.
-The XYAxes has functionally such as moving to a specific position, and homing, resetting the position of the carriage to its initial value.
+The XYAxes has functionally such as moving to a specific position, and resetting the position of the carriage to its initial value with homing.
 - **RCServoMotor** is used for a single servo motor and has functionality to move it.
-In a more complete setup this class would probably not be used in favor of using a class such as a 'syringe'.
+In a more complete setup a class such as a 'syringe' would probably be used instead of this component.
 - **CameraCalibrator** is used for calibrating the camera.
 This component has functionality to perform a camera calibration, and for saving and loading such calibrations.